MJGowan/12monkeys/README.md

-# Designed & Developed by Madeline Gowan
-## 12 Monkeys Tattoos
+###Designed & Developed by Madeline Gowan - 12 Monkeys Tattoos
 Tattoo shop located in the 209